Ozia112/Team-2-FSE-repo/(C)Requirements/FunctionalRequirements/RF-03_FilterSearchBar.md

 # Search and filter bar

-- A bar with a search icon and a blue button to filter options and courses
+- An element that is used for searching and a button with filtering options

 ## Description

-- The search bar has a bar and a blue button for filtering and is located just above the first course that appears
+- The search element has a text field, an A-Z button and a filtering button, it is located in the notifications section, it can be viewed at the top by entering the notification section

-- When you click on the search bar, a command will open where when you write, the most similar thing to what was written will appear.
-In this bar you can search for teacher names, platform name, course name or search for the assigned task.
+- When you click on the search text field, a command will open where as you type, the most similar thing to what you wrote will appear, next to it there is an A-Z button that allows you to enter the data alphabetically

-- By clicking on the blue filter button the user will be able to organize which courses appear first, they will be able to filter the tasks by date on which they were marked

-- When using the search bar or the filter button, after clicking you will be redirected to what you have searched for or the options you wanted to filter, be it a course, a teacher, view homework assignments

-- When using the search bar if you type a course, the full name of the course, what semester it belongs to, and the name of the teacher will appear.

-  - If you search for the name of the platform, the full name will appear

-  - If you search for the teacher's name, their full name and the subject they teach will appear.
+- When you click on the filter button, a command will open that will cover the search text field, where two icons will appear, in the first icon there is “all courses” and in the second there is “all activities” and the filter button is still maintained so that when you click again that section closes

+- When you click on the “all courses” icon, a command opens that displays some items that are the subjects in which you are registered, these items depend on their number depending on how many subjects have registered to close this section an “x” button opens to close the icon command

+- Clicking on the “all activities” icon also opens a command that displays some items but these are ‘tasks’,  ‘exams’ and ‘news’ these are general and to close the command the “x” button also appears in the corner to close the icon command

+- The use of the icons can be combined, you can grab a task and specify which course it is from and so on with the other variants, when using any of them the filtering of the choice is done to find what you are looking for faster

   # Artifacts
   - User Story: